openstack/ironic/doc/source/admin/troubleshooting.rst

 i.e. a larger value to enable conductors to have time between running syncs.

 .. note::
-   It is anticipated that as part of the 2024.1 release, Ironic will have this functionality also merged into Ironic directly as part of the merge of the ``ironic-inspector`` service into ``ironic`` itself.
+   Ironic now has this functionality also merged into Ironic directly as part of the merge of the ``ironic-inspector`` service into ``ironic`` itself.
    This merger will result in a slightly more performant implementation, which may necessitate re-evaluation and tuning of the ``[pxe_filter]sync_period`` parameter.

 Some or all of my baremetal nodes disappeared!
 Help?!